L.A. prosecutors decline to pursue sex abuse charges against CBS CEO Moonves

-LOS ANGELES (Reuters) - Los Angeles prosecutors said on Tuesday that they had declined to pursue three accusations of sexual abuse against CBS Corp (CBS.N) Chief Executive Les Moonves dating back to the 1980s because the statute of limitations had expired.
+LOS ANGELES, July 31 (Reuters) - Los Angeles prosecutors said on Tuesday that they had declined to pursue three accusations of sexual abuse against CBS Corp Chief Executive Les Moonves dating back to the 1980s because the statute of limitations had expired.

 The decision to not pursue the accusations was taken in February 2018, according to a copy of a charge evaluation sheet provided by the District Attorney’s office.
 The claims were made by a woman who was not identified.